Key to the Entries

 Dates open: I have also included information where I can about the dates pubs were open, though I still have much work to do here.
 Most of the dates are fairly rough.
 The earliest attested date I can find will be preceded with the word "by" if I cannot find an exact date, and similarly the latest attested date will be preceded with the words "at least" (NB long-time readers may know that I used to use square brackets on my site for these dates).
 Note that the actual date of opening/closing may differ widely in these cases, so DO NOT take these as the date the pub actually opened or closed.
 If I do have an exact date, these will be presented without any other text, though some may be circa ("c") if I have reason to think this is approximate.
 These dates are often taken from the invaluable Pubs History website, from census returns, from Ordnance Survey maps, or from write-ups in various history and pub listings books (and detailed in the Sources field, see below).
 Some may be taken from the pubs' own websites, and in most cases dates should be taken as approximate rather than exact.

 Good Beer Guide: Years that this pub has been in CAMRA's Good Beer Guide, along with a note in square brackets if it was under a former name.

 Website: The pub's official website.

 Links: Links to the main sources of information for reviews and listings.
 The key one I use is Pubs History (formerly Dead Pubs, for detailed genealogical information).
-Sites for modern reviews and comments include the Randomness Guide to London, WhatPub (CAMRA's site), Pubs Galore, Beer In The Evening.
+Sites for modern reviews and comments include the Randomness Guide to London, WhatPub (CAMRA's site), Pubs Galore and Beer In The Evening.